avifin19/ethical-llms-financial-crime/README.md

 Pandey, A. K., & Rajwal, S. (2025).
 Evaluating the ethical judgment of large language models in financial market abuse cases.
 In Proceedings of the 6th ACM International Conference on AI in Finance (ICAIF ’25).
 Association for Computing Machinery. https://doi.org/10.1145/3768292.3770439

 ### 📖 MLA Style
 Pandey, Avinash Kumar, and Swati Rajwal.
 “Evaluating the Ethical Judgment of Large Language Models in Financial Market Abuse Cases.”
 Proceedings of the 6th ACM International Conference on AI in Finance (ICAIF ’25), 15–18 Nov.
-2025, Singapore, Association for Computing Machinery, 2025, pp. 1–10.
+2025, Singapore, Association for Computing Machinery, 2025.
 [Both authors contributed equally as first authors.] https://doi.org/10.1145/3768292.3770439.

 ---